eduardolucioac/nppstub/README.md

 nppstub $(find ./ -name "*.py" -type f -exec grep -l 'some string' -- {} \;)
 ```

- - Note: In the above example we do a search (find command) for all files with extension "*.py" that have the content "some string" in your text!
+ - Note: In the above example we do a search ("find" command) for all files with extension "*.py" that have the content "some string" in your text!